 Where are you?

-What are you doing? • What are you wearing?
-Do you own your own business or are you working for someone else?
+What are you doing?

+What are you wearing?

+• Do you own your own business or are you working for someone else?

 Are you inside or outside?
-Office with a v iew? • Are you using tools or equipment?
-A com puter?
+Office with a view?

+Are you using tools or equipment?
+A computer?
 A phone?

-Are people or animals depending on you' ?
+Are people or animals depending on you?

 Do you feel important in your work?

 Are you traveling?

-What talents are you using?Do you look satisfied?
-Why?
-What talents are you using?Do you look satisfied?
-Why?
-What talents are you using?Do you look satisfied?
-Why?
-What talents are you using?Do you look satisfied?
-Why?
-What talents are you using?Do you look satisfied?
-Why?
-What talents are you using?Do you look satisfied?
-Why?
-What talents are you using?Do you look satisfied?
-Why?
-What talents are you using?Do you look satisfied?
+What talents are you using?

+Do you look satisfied?
 Why?